 Ahold Delhaize’s commitment to make life a “little easier, healthier and affordable” for its shoppers demands digital transformation together with its trusted partners to stay ahead of the curve as customers’ preferred grocery store.

 Ahold Delhaize brands include Albert Heijn, Etos, Food Lion, Gall & Gall, Hannaford and Peapod.
 One of the local Dutch brands, Albert Heijn, required an agile approach to solution delivery, moving away from a manual process for requesting new servers.
 With the manual process, it usually took several days to deliver a single new server that would be secure and fully compliant with company regulations.

-The portal is powered by DXC Hybrid and Multicloud services for the VMware platform, a key component of DXC’s IT modernisation program.
+The portal is powered by DXC Hybrid and Multicloud services for the VMware platform, a key component of DXC’s IT modernization program.

 Faster, lower cost, more secure

 The benefits to Albert Heijn have been substantial.
 The self-service portal provides simple and fast deployment of infrastructure service, allowing server access in just a few hours.
 Automation eliminates all manual errors.
 The company also gains greater flexibility, increased availability with next-gen technology, greater adherence to standards and even better regulatory compliance.